jellyterra/jellyterra/README.md

 [These](https://www.jellyterra.com) are the paper books I own below, which may reflect what I am intersted in different periods.

-My reading has switched to e-books from **shadow libraries** to save costs since 2023.
+My reading has switched to e-books in **shadow libraries** to save costs since 2023.

 - 📖 [ISBN](https://isbnsearch.org/isbn/9787115290366) 2017 Go语言编程
 - 📖 [ISBN](https://isbnsearch.org/isbn/9787115452511) 2017 Go并发编程实战